PierreSenellart/provsql/doc/source/user/casestudy6.rst

   pass count.

-A reference station with a calibrated lab-grade instrument contributes deterministic readings via the implicit ``numeric → random_variable`` cast.
+A reference station with a calibrated lab-grade instrument contributes deterministic readings.

-Regulatory categories partition the value axis: *Good* below 12, *Moderate* between 12.1 and 35, *Unhealthy* above 35.1.
+Regulatory categories partition the value axis: *Good* below 12, *Moderate* between 12.1 and 35, *Unhealthy* above 35.1 (loosely following the US EPA AQI breakpoints for PM2.5 in their pre-2024 form, simplified to three tiers).
 Each station has a Bernoulli probability of being in calibration on a given day.
 A separate batch table of *historical* readings carries the same shape so cross-batch queries via ``UNION ALL`` are meaningful.